Rheumatoid Arthritis Swelling, Take Two

 Talking turkey on Rheumatoid Arthritis swelling

 A couple of years ago my kind-but-clueless-what-to-do-next (her word) rheumatologist told me two things that provoked my online journey to go deeper and farther.
 After two and a half years on high doses of Humira and methotrexate, my RA symptoms were not improved.
-Disability progressed even though obvious external swelling had subsided.
+Disability progressed even though obvious external swelling had mostly subsided.

 Two significant things Dr. KBC (kind-but-clueless – her word) said: